 The people that surround you could be a great source of inspiration in your entrepreneurial journey.
 If you can tap into their creative spirit, that will be even more beneficial.
 That’s why Pixar co-founder Ed Catmull and journalist Amy Wallace crafted this beautiful guide to creative management.
-Creativity, Inc. dives deep into how to tap into creativity as a leader, and will help you make the most out of your organization.
+Creativity, Inc. dives deep into how to tap into creativity as a leader and will help you make the most out of your organization.

 Robert Greene’s “48 Laws of Power” has been lauded by CEOs and rap stars alike.
 It’s a pretty simple (and quick) read that shows the power dynamics between people that most of us face on a day-to-day basis.
 This powerful book justifies its cult-like following.

 This book takes a look at some of the most crucial questions every leader should ask: Why are we in business?
 Why are we inspired?
 According to Sinek, knowing your why gives you a filter to make choices, at work and at home, that will help you find greater fulfillment in all that you do.
-Whether you are an entrepreneur, an employee, a leader of a team or division, when you discover the why of your organization, everything makes sense.
-When we discover our why, we are better able to find the clarity and confidence to choose the careers, organizations, relationships and paths that are most likely to inspire us.
+Whether you are an entrepreneur, an employee, or a leader of a team or division, when you discover the why of your organization, everything makes sense.
+When we discover our why, we are better able to find the clarity and confidence to choose the careers, organizations, relationships, and paths that are most likely to inspire us.

 Another classic book on leadership and how it relates to yourself, How to Win Friends and Influence People has been a bestseller for almost a century.
 They are classic principles in the best sense, and the fundamentals of this book are still applicable generations later.
 Written in 1937 by Dale Carnegie, the tips are still relevant to today’s leaders, and this book should be on every businessperson’s shelf.
 Carnegie successfully pioneered the development of personal business skills, self-confidence and motivational techniques.

-“Outliers” explains us what defines exceptionally successful people and outlines the commonalities they share.
-This book makes an interesting point that every CEO should take note of: success is driven by hard work, but isn’t necessarily defined by it.
+“Outliers” explains to us what defines exceptionally successful people and outlines the commonalities they share.
+This book makes an interesting point that every CEO should take note of: success is driven by hard work but isn’t necessarily defined by it.
 Whether you succeed or fail, there’s a reason why those things happen to you.

-During five years, Jim Collins studied various companies that became leaders and compared them with similar organizations that failed to make the leap.
+For five years, Jim Collins studied various companies that became leaders and compared them with similar organizations that failed to make the leap.
 Here Collins does an excellent job of identifying myths and defining the path that businesses must follow to achieve greatness.